 Who Is Sean Parker?

-Born in 1979 in Herndon, Virginia, Sean Parker is a darling of the tech world.
-Beginning as a rogue computer hacker in his teens, Parker showed his early genius as co-founder of the file-sharing computer service Napster.
+Beginning as a rogue computer hacker in his teens, Sean Parker showed his early genius as co-founder of the file-sharing computer service Napster.
 Later, he became the founding president of Facebook.
-He's reported to be worth more than $2 billion.

-Internet entrepreneur.
-A tech maverick and respected Web visionary, Sean Parker was born December 3, 1979, in Herndon, Virginia.
+Internet entrepreneur and tech maverick, Sean Parker was born December 3, 1979, in Herndon, Virginia.
 His childhood was shaped by struggles in school and asthma attacks that were sometimes so severe he'd have to go the hospital.

 Parker quickly took to the digital world.
 By his teens, Parker was hacking his way into the computer networks of companies and other organizations around the world.